How can I help?

 • Discuss the use of PebblePad with you and make sure you are connected to them on the system.
 You will need to add your contributions on a regular basis.

-• Agree a regular time for a one-hour weekly meeting with you and start working with you on a timetable for the placement; what they will be teaching and when, and what they will be doing when they are not teaching.
+• Agree a regular time for weekly meeting/s totalling 90 minutes with you and start working with you on a timetable for the placement; what they will be teaching and when, and what they will be doing when they are not teaching.

 • Review and refine their subject knowledge in collaboration with you.